Beyond the Headlines: NH’s Economy Remains Strong, but Workers Are Losing Ground

-Each month, the New Hampshire Fiscal Policy Institute’s research team shares a curated list of books, research papers, podcasts, and more that are helping to shape our understanding of the economic wellbeing of the Granite State and beyond.
-Here are our picks for January 2026
+On the last Friday of each month, the New Hampshire Fiscal Policy Institute’s research team shares a curated list of books, research papers, podcasts, and more that are helping to shape our understanding of the economic wellbeing of the Granite State and beyond.
+Here are our picks for April 2026.

 Topic